 One thing is sure: The best pizza in Italy is in Napoli (and it is incredibly cheap too).

 Just a short 30 minutes train ride south of Napoli, you find the world famous Pompeii.

 Ever heard of Pompeii?

-It is one of the vast archeological sites in Italy.
+It is one of the vast archeological sites in Italy – actually, the world.

-Declared an UNESO Site, it is the place where you can see how life in ancient Rome was like.
+Declared an UNESCO Site, it is the place where you can see how life in ancient Rome was like.